MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 The following are a few examples in which you can use `LiveFollowMode` in your application:

-- Synchronizing camera positions in a 3D scene to cobrowse during a design review.
+- Synchronize camera positions in a 3D scene to cobrowse during a design review.
-- Updating the `slideId` to open in a carousel for productive presentations and discussions.
+- Update the `slideId` to open in a carousel for productive presentations and discussions.
-- Broadcasting the `path` to open in your application's router.
+- Broadcast the `path` to open in your application's router.

 Example: